FTSE bounces off 13-month lows on U.S. QE3 hopes

 In that period the market had retreated nearly 14 percent and fell more than 20 percent -- an amount experts technically call a bear market -- since its July closing high.

-Badly beaten down stocks such as miners .FTNMX1770, oil and gas companies .FTNMX0530 and banks .FTNMX8350 rallied as investors bought in on what they hoped was the bottom of the market.
+Badly beaten down stocks such as miners , oil and gas companies and banks rallied as investors bought in on what they hoped was the bottom of the market.

 VOLATILE TRADING